idaholab/moose/framework/doc/content/syntax/Limiters/index.md

 Two kinds of limiters are supported: slope-limited and face-value limited.
 These limiters are defined below.

-For slope-limiting, the limiting function $r$ is defined as follows:
+For slope-limiting, the approximate gradient ratio (or flux limiting ratio) $r$ is defined as follows:

 \begin{equation}
 r = 2 \frac{\bm{d}_{NC} \cdot (\nabla \bm{\Psi})_C}{\bm{d}_{NC} \cdot (\nabla \bm{\Psi})_f} - 1